 Dr. Nuttall is accepting graduate students for the 2019-2020 academic year.
 Potential MSU graduate students interested in working Dr. Nuttall are welcome to contact Dr. Nuttall.
 Dr. Nuttall currently mentors doctoral students in Human Development and Family Studies (HDFS) and Psychology.

-Jenna Beffel is a first year Ph.D. student in MSU’s child development program in the Department of Human Development and Family Studies.
+Jenna Beffel is a second year Ph.D. student in MSU’s child development program in the Department of Human Development and Family Studies.
 Jenna graduated from Grand Valley State University with a B.S. in Psychology and a minor in Spanish.
 Jenna’s research interests include resilience, the dynamics of families with children with an intellectual or developmental disability, and developing and implementing interventions designed to optimize developmental outcomes in children.
+Currently, she is studying positive outcomes, specifically prosocial behaviors, among typically developing siblings of children with Autism Spectrum Disorder.
 She manages our studies for siblings of individuals with ASD (Spartan Sibling Survey and Teen Siblings Speak).

 Megan Murrin is a sophomore at Michigan State University studying Neuroscience and Psychology.
 She manages our Teen Siblings Speak study.
 After graduation, Megan plans on attending medical school to further her study of neuroscience.
 She has an interest in the neurological side of ASD and hopes to become a pediatric neurologist.
 Megan won a Summer 2018 College of Natural Science Undergraduate Research Support Program Award to support her work in the Family Stress Lab.
 She presented a poster of this work at the 2019 Society for Personality and Social Psychology (SPSP) Convention.